spacez320/p/readme.md

-#p v0.2#
+p
+=

+---

+**DEPRECATED** - *I don't maintain or use this anymore.
+I'd recommend checking out [pass](https://www.passwordstore.org/), which is much better.*

+---

 `p` is a program to manage passwords through bash.

 This program is aimed primarily at desktop Linux users who use X, but prefer the terminal.
 It is meant to be straightforward to use, to add convenience, and to promote secure password practices.

 * It uses GPG to encrypt password sources.
 * It uses pwgen to generate passwords.